gaschgithub/microrhythm-analysis/README.md

 ## Methods (overview)

+- Perceptual identification and manual encoding of rhythmic events as MIDI sequences (16-beat excerpts).
-- MIDI parsing and onset extraction
+- MIDI parsing and extraction of onset times.
-- IOI computation in milliseconds
+- Computation of inter-onset intervals (IOI) in milliseconds.
-- Normalization relative to tempo (BPM)
+- Normalization of timing deviations relative to tempo (BPM).
-- Export of results for statistical analysis
+- Export of results for statistical and comparative analysis.

 ## Technologies